 Requires Discussion

 Proposal 4: An LS is sent to RAN1 to inform RAN1 of the following (if agreed), and ask it be captured in TS 38.213 (20/27):

-For UE with pre-compensation capability, start of the ra-ResponseWindow and msgB-ResponseWindow is offset by UE-specific RTD (UE-gNB delay) in LEO/GEO.
+From RAN2 perspective, for UE with pre-compensation capability, start of the ra-ResponseWindow and msgB-ResponseWindow is offset by UE-gNB RTD in LEO/GEO.

 Proposal 7a: RAN2 preference on UE-specific timing pre-compensation method is Option 1 (i.e. TA is estimated by the UE based on its GNSS acquired position together with the serving satellite ephemeris indicated by the network).
 However, RAN2 has not identified any prohibitive technical constraint to RAN2 specification for Option 2.
 (17/28)

 Proposal 7b: Inform RAN1 of RAN2 preference on UE-specific timing pre-compensation (i.e. Option 1).